FrederikWLC/laser-maze/README.md

    ```

 7. **Open a Merge Request / Pull Request**
    Target `main` by opening a merge request.
-Add reviewers, and notify your peers to review it and merge it.
+Add reviewers, and notify your peers to review and merge it.

 ---